LinusThorsell/cubed-parkour/README.md

 # Cubed Parkour
 My oldest piece of software I can still find.
 Released on the 6th of febrary 2015.
 I was 14 years old at the time.
 If i remember correctly it is written in some C like language in the GameMaker game engine.

 NOTE: I do not have the sourcecode for this anymore.
-So please do not run the .exe I cannot guarantee the safety of this program.
+So please do not run the .exe without a VM since I cannot guarantee the safety of this program.

 ![image](https://github.com/user-attachments/assets/142d93a9-6d17-4094-a064-9bfc7c4f7880)